Artemeey/bench-runtime-windows-vs-wsl/README.md

 - Tests are run on an idle system.
 - Tests run sequentially; parallel run is not allowed.
 - Tests can be run multiple times; all results are preserved in CSV.
+- The primary metric is execution time.
+In these tests, it directly reflects filesystem performance.
+- Additional CPU metrics are shown only in tests where they are easy to measure.

 ## Modes